Our subjects Accounting & finance degrees

 Why study accounting and finance at Strathclyde?

 Studying accounting and finance at Strathclyde Business School, you'll be learning at a pioneering internationally-renowned academic organisation that shapes and develops the business minds of tomorrow.
 We're the only university to have won Times Higher Education University of the Year twice!

 As part of Strathclyde’s triple-accredited Business School, the Department of Accounting & Finance is one of the UK’s major centres of research in accounting and finance.
-We’re first in the UK for Accounting & Finance in the Complete University Guide Subject Tables for 2022 and the department has an international profile.
+We’re in the UK top ten for Accounting & Finance in the Complete University Guide Subject Tables for 2023 and the department has an international profile.
 Current staff and students come from countries as far afield as Australia, Tanzania, India and Bolivia.
 Our seminar and academic visitors’ programmes attract guest academics from universities all over the world.

 In the majority of course combinations, our undergraduate accounting degrees are fully accredited for entry to the Institute of Chartered Accountants of Scotland.
 You may be offered possible exemptions to other professional bodies, for example, the Association of Chartered Certified Accountants and the Chartered Institute of Management Accountants.